International Services Program (ISP)

 Hosting International Visitors

 ACPE has hosted visitors from around the world, and has provided assistance to many countries in their efforts to establish or develop their own quality assurance systems for pharmacy education.
-If you are interested in visiting ACPE, please e-mail ISP Director, Mike Rouse, at [email protected].
+If you are interested in visiting ACPE, please e-mail the ISP Department at [email protected].

 Consultation